drpaneas/ubuntu_qa/README.md

 Machine: 64bit
 ```

-## Run the tests
+## 4. Start testing

 Use the `openqa-client` utility which is installed into our
-openqa-worker container:
+openqa-worker container to schedule the tests:

 ```bash
 docker exec generic-openqa_worker openqa-client --host http://openqa-webui isos post DISTRI=ubuntu VERSION=17.10 FLAVOR=desktop ARCH=amd64